pswaldia/Stock-Portfolio-Tracker/README.md

-# portfolio_management
+# Portfolio Management
-This website is about searching stock prices of different companies , comparing them and live update of data.
+This website is about searching stock prices of different companies, comparing them and live update of data.
 The website aims to simplify the difficult terms related to stock market, let users interact with the visualisation created using Plotly.
-The website is built using Dash , a python framework for building analytical web applications.
+The website is built using Dash, a python framework for building analytical web applications.
-The following are the images of the website
+The following are the images of the website :

 # HomePage : This page contains information of the website and its contents.